Web Accessibility Support

 “He was the first African American Rhodes scholar back in 1908,” she says.
 “Many of his students first started off honing their craft and writing here at Howard, then went on to start the Harlem Renaissance.”

 York is Howard’s queer history too; she was the first openly gay student member to serve on the Board of Trustees.
-She drafted legislation such as The Lavender Report to highlight the importance of LGBTQ+ resources on HBCU campuses, nudging Howard’s administration to implement a full-on LGBTQ resource office.
+She drafted a report for President Ribeau called The Lavender Report that highlighted Howard's LGBTQ+ history and the challenges that our LGBTQ+ student body faced and published commentary in the Harvard University Kennedy School of Government's LGBTQ Policy Journal called The Black Closet: the Need for LGBTQ+ Resource Centers at HBCUs, nudging Howard’s administration to implement a full-on LGBTQ+ resource office.

 “It was pre-marriage equality, pre-Obama and [Howard administration] were slow-walking me,” she recalls.
 “Eight years later, we have our LGBT office, they also hired an intercultural affairs coordinator, so it wasn’t a full office, but a playoff on that concept.
 Gaëlle Amazan-Ivory was the director when CASCADE got its first office and student LGBTQ group.”